ansys/pyansys-math/README.rst

 For developers
 ~~~~~~~~~~~~~~
-For a local *development* version, install with:
+For a local *development* version, install the latest package with:

 .. code::